renepacchaux/recipe-revolution/README.md

 # Recipe Revolution

+For anyone who wants to cook, how do you get a recipe transformation to happen at your fingertips?
+This is a breakaway app that intends to improve the lives of people living with health restrictions.
+Is there way to remove the complexity for a diet restriction as severe as Celiac disease, for example?

 Because onboarding is a chance to directly engage the individual on how the app is to be used, learnability comes up as a key design principle.
 A diet-tip seeking individual uninstalls because they have just arrived at an app that otherwise requires more personal help on how to use it.
 Encapsulated in what makes this process special, is that serious consideration for extremely life-changing or life-dependent recipe adjustments.

 ## Solution